Check out my custom vibration dampener

 Although this list isn’t exhaustive for every tennis shoe on the market, they’re some of the most popular as a point of reference.

-Of the shoes I’ve included, men’s tennis footwear weighs between 11.7 and 16.2 ounces in size 10.5, while women’s shoes fall between 9.4 and 13.7 ounces in size 8.5.
+Of the shoes I’ve included, men’s tennis footwear weighs between 11.9 and 15.6 ounces (337 – 442 grams) in size 10.5, while women’s shoes fall between 10.0 and 13.5 ounces (284 – 383 grams) in size 8.5.
+Please note that these weights are for one single shoe, not a pair.

 Although you may not wear a men’s 10.5 or a women’s 8.5, the relative weight comparing one to another will provide you with a helpful basis for comparison.